 Compliance and Safety Considerations for Construction Projects

-- Fall Protection: Buildings over six storeys must have appropriate fall protection measures, such as guardrails or enclosed shafts.
+- Fall Protection: For buildings over six storeys, use extra guardrails or enclosed shafts.

 Temporary construction rubbish chutes are an indispensable tool for efficient and safe waste disposal on multi-storey building sites.
 By expediting the removal of debris, these systems enhance overall project safety and reduce operational costs.
 However, the safe and compliant use of these chutes depends on adhering to UK regulations regarding installation, fire safety, and waste management.